 RedHat has moved to a pay-to-use model, including a bundle with an operating system and professional support.
 From this, Fedora was born to provide a free version of its software with community support.

-Today, RedHat sponsors the Fedora Project and Fedora is a trademark of RedHat.
+Today, RedHat sponsors the Fedora Project, and Fedora is a trademark of RedHat.
 There is a long-standing partnership between the two.

-If you are new to Fedora, you’ll have a similar experience than with distributions like Debian or Ubuntu, as you can run most of the desktop environment on Fedora with any popular software.
+If you’re new to Fedora, you’ll have a similar experience than with distributions like Debian or Ubuntu, as you can run most of the desktop environment on Fedora with any popular software.